-The 7210 SAS supports the service configuration test for a user-configured rate and measurement of delay, delay variation, and frame loss ratio with the testhead OAM tool.
-The testhead OAM tool supports bidirectional measurement.
-On the 7210 SAS-D, the testhead OAM tool can generate test traffic for only one service at a specific time.
-On the 7210 SAS-K 2F1C2T and 7210 SAS-K 2F6C4T, the testhead OAM tool can generate test traffic for up to four services simultaneously.
-On the 7210 SAS-K 3SFP+ 8C, the testhead OAM tool can generate test traffic for up to eight streams or services simultaneously.
+- On the 7210 SAS-D, the testhead OAM tool can generate test traffic for only one service at a specific time. - On the 7210 SAS-Dxp, 7210 SAS-K 2F1C2T, and 7210 SAS-K 2F6C4T, the testhead OAM tool can generate test traffic for up to four services simultaneously. - On the 7210 SAS-K 3SFP+ 8C, the testhead OAM tool can generate test traffic for up to eight streams or services simultaneously.

 The tool validates if the user-specified rate is available and computes the delay, delay variation, and frame loss ratio for the service under test at the specified rate.
-The tool is capable of generating traffic at a rate of up to approximately 10 Gb/s on the 7210 SAS-K 2F6C4T.
-The tool is capable of generating traffic at a rate of up to approximately 10 Gb/s on the 7210 SAS-K 3SFP + 8C.
-On some 7210 SAS devices, the resources needed for this feature must be configured on the front-panel port; on other 7210 SAS devices, the resources needed for this feature are automatically allocated by software from the internal ports.
+The tool is capable of generating traffic at a rate of up to 1 Gb/s on the 7210 SAS-D, 7210 SAS-K 2F1C2T, and 7210 SAS-K 2F6C4T.
+The tool is capable of generating traffic at a rate of up to approximately 10 Gb/s on the 7210 SAS-Dxp and 7210 SAS-K 3SFP+ 8C.
+On some 7210 SAS devices, the front-panel port resources needed for this feature must be configured up front; on other 7210 SAS devices, the resources needed for this feature are automatically allocated by software from the internal ports.
 See Configuration guidelines for information about which 7210 SAS platforms need user configuration.